Jodenee/Voyager/docs/Reference/Message.md

 <br />

 ### Position
-A optional [*number*](https://create.roblox.com/docs/scripting/luau/numbers) containing the approximate position of the message in the thread.
+A optional [*number*](https://create.roblox.com/docs/scripting/luau/numbers) containing the approximate position of the message in a thread.

 <br />